yourdatasucks/lettersmith/IMPLEMENTATION_PLAN.md

 - [x] System provides comprehensive health monitoring
 - [x] Email configuration can be tested and validated

+### ✅ AI Integration Metrics (ACHIEVED)
+- [x] User can generate a test letter via AI
+- [x] AI automatically selects appropriate representative
+- [x] System integrates letter generation with representative data
+- [x] Generated letters are displayed for preview

 ### 🔧 Next Phase Metrics (IN PROGRESS)
-- [ ] User can generate a test letter via AI
+- [ ] Generated letters can be saved to database
-- [ ] User can send letters manually to representatives
+- [ ] User can send letters manually to representatives via email
-- [ ] System integrates letter generation with representative data
+- [ ] System provides delivery confirmation

 ### 📋 Future Metrics (PLANNED)
 - [ ] Scheduler can send letters automatically daily
 - [ ] System provides full audit trail of sent letters
 - [ ] Template-based generation as alternative to AI

-**Current Status:** ✅ **Foundation Complete (7/11 metrics achieved)** - Configuration, representatives lookup, and system monitoring are fully operational.
-Ready for AI integration phase.
+**Current Status:** ✅ **AI Integration Complete (10/13 metrics achieved)** - Letter generation, representative selection, and AI integration are fully operational.
+Ready for letter persistence and email sending phase.

 ## Current Achievement Summary

-Lettersmith has successfully evolved from a configuration-only tool into a **working foundation for privacy advocacy**.
-The core infrastructure is complete and operational:
+Lettersmith has successfully evolved from a foundation tool into a **working AI-powered advocacy system**.
+The core infrastructure and AI integration are complete and operational:

 - ✅ **Full-stack web application** with intuitive configuration UI
 - ✅ **Complete representatives system** with OpenStates API integration
 - ✅ **Robust system monitoring** with real-time health checks
+- ✅ **AI letter generation** with OpenAI/Anthropic integration - generates personalized letters
+- ✅ **Automatic representative selection** - AI chooses best representative based on issue analysis
 - ✅ **Production-ready deployment** with Docker and PostgreSQL

-**Next Phase:** Implementing AI letter generation will complete the advocacy workflow, enabling users to automatically generate and send personalized privacy letters to their representatives.
+**Next Phase:** Implementing letter persistence and email sending will complete the full advocacy workflow, enabling users to automatically save and send their AI-generated privacy letters to representatives.